Improving EUV Process Efficiency

 New materials and equipment could have a significant impact on both cost and speed.

-By: Mark Lapedus, Executive Editor for Manufacturing (at Semiconductor Engineering)
+By: Mark Lapedus, Executive Editor for Manufacturing, Semiconductor Engineering (as seen on Semiconductor Engineering)

 The semiconductor industry is rethinking the manufacturing flow for extreme ultraviolet (EUV) lithography in an effort to improve the overall process and reduce waste in the fab.